- 4.1 Faculty Performance Criteria and Evaluation Model

 In all cases the committee will provide clear feedback, identifying areas for improvement, making specific suggestions.
 Additionally, the committee will make a recommendation regarding continued appointment or non-reappointment.
 If the committee recommends non-reappointment, then appropriate rationale must be provided.

-The DPC will forward its annual review evaluation, its recommendations and the applicant's portfolio to the division chair, who will add her or his evaluation and recommendations and pass all of these materials to the dean of academic affairs.
-The dean will also attach his or her evaluation and recommendations and will notify the chancellor of the outcome of this evaluation process.
+By the third Wednesday in December, the DPC will forward its annual review evaluation, its recommendations and the applicant's portfolio to the Associate Dean who will add her or his evaluation and recommendations and pass all of these materials to the Dean of Academic Affairs.
+The Dean will also attach his or her evaluation and recommendations and will notify the Chancellor of the outcome of this evaluation process.
 Copies of each evaluation and recommendation shall be provided to the candidate at each stage of this process before the portfolio, evaluation and recommendations are submitted to the next reviewer.
 To acknowledge that she or he has received these copies, the candidate must undersign each before the evaluation materials are forwarded further.
 Signing the evaluation does not imply that the candidate endorses all that is stated therein.
-The candidate may append a response before the evaluation is forwarded further and this response will remain attached throughout the evaluation process.
+The candidate may append a response before the evaluation is forwarded further, and this response will remain attached throughout the evaluation process.

-If the progress toward tenure is questionable or unsatisfactory, then the dean of academic affairs shall meet with the faculty member to discuss the areas of improvement that were identified and to discuss the implementation of suggested courses of action, as well as to discuss any other issues that need to be addressed.
-The dean of academic affairs, in consultation with the division chair, will also periodically follow-up with the faculty member throughout the upcoming academic year.
+If the progress toward tenure is questionable or unsatisfactory, then the Dean of Academic Affairs shall meet with the faculty member to discuss the areas of improvement that were identified and to discuss the implementation of suggested courses of action, as well as to discuss any other issues that need to be addressed.
+The Dean of Academic Affairs, in consultation with the Associate Dean or immediate faculty supervisor, will also periodically follow-up with the faculty member throughout the upcoming academic year.

 The process of promotion review and tenure review follows the steps as shown below.
 The requirements for promotion are located in Section 3.4 and the requirements for tenure are located in Section 3.6.
 At each stage of the evaluation of promotion and/or tenure, a candidate will be given a copy of the evaluation and written rationale for the recommendation.